How to Apply

 How to Apply for Admission

-The following steps will detail how you apply for Higher Degree Research Study at Southern Cross University.
+The following steps will detail how you apply and what is required for Higher Degree Research Study at Southern Cross University.
 If you have any problems completing the online application form or have questions about the process please contact email@example.com.
 One of our staff members will assist you as soon as possible.
 We look forward to receiving your application and assisting you with furthering your studies.

 Step 1 - Choose the degree you wish to study